Official Inaugural MedalArtists & MedalistsBiographies

 Kaufman, Mico (1924- ) Mico Kaufman has had a major impact on official presidential inaugural medals in the last quarter of the twentieth century.
 He executed the designs for the 1973 Ford Vice-Presidential medal, the obverse of the 1974 Ford Presidential medal, the 1985 Reagan medal and the 1989 Bush medal.
+He also had contending designs for the 93, 97 and 2001 medals.
 Born in Romania in 1924 his art career was just beginning to show promise when World War II interrupted.
 Kaufman was to spend over three long years in Nazi concentration camps before the war ended.
 After the war he attended the Academy of Fine Arts in Rome for three years before immigrating to Massachusetts with his wife Katia.
 After many starts, stops and detours along the way Kaufman's career took off as a sculptor - engraver during the numismatic medal boom of the 1960s and early 70s.
 His numismatic works are numerous having received commissions for

 large series including one for over 190 medals for the U.S. Bicentennial.
 In 1978, the American Numismatic Association recognized Mico as its sculptor of the year.
 Kaufman's resume also includes monuments, many of which reside in the Tewksbury, Massachusetts area that resulted from encouragement and financial support of local Rotarians.
 The subjects include the French composer Claude Debussy, a Wamesit American Indian, humanitarian Helen Keller and her teacher, Anne Sullivan.

 Manship, Paul (1885-1966)